-- 1) Develop and undertake a process to annually review Town utilities and community facilities, and their associated services, which are provided directly by the Town, including the Town Hall and Town Police Department, and the Town Fire Department to ensure they are adequate to meet the needs of Town residents. - 2) Develop and undertake a process to annually review Town utilities and community facilities, and their associated services, that are provided directly by other municipalities, including Rock County (Sheriff's Department, Parks, Tele-Communications Center, storm water management), City of Beloit (Water Utility, Ambulance Service) and private entities (energy and trash/recycling) to ensure they are adequate to meet the needs of Town residents.
+- 1. Develop and undertake a process to review Town utilities and community facilities, and their associated services, which are provided directly by the Town, including the Town Hall to ensure they are adequate to meet the needs of Town residents, every ten years. - 2.
+Develop and undertake a process to review Town utilities and community facilities, and their associated services, that are provided directly by other municipalities, including Rock County (Sheriff's Department, Parks, Tele-Communications Center, storm water management), Village of Clinton (Water Utility, Emergency Service) and private entities (energy and trash/recycling) to ensure they are adequate to meet the needs of Town residents, every ten years.

-- 3) Explore shortcomings of the current cable/internet provider, and consider entering into negotiations/agreement with a major cable/internet provider to ensure timely, efficient, equitable, and affordable service in Town. - 4) Support development of the State Trails Network Plan, the Rock County Outdoor Recreation and Open Space Plan: 2003-2008 and other bicycle/pedestrian trails through cooperation with the WDNR, County, trails friends groups, and other applicable entities - 5) Conduct a comprehensive study, including environmental impact, revenue potential, regulatory/permitting options, and public opinion, among other issues, to determine the feasibility of allowing wind farms in the Town.
+- 3. Consider the exploration of shortcomings of the current cable/internet provider, and consider entering into negotiations/agreement with a major cable/internet provider to ensure timely, efficient, equitable, and affordable service in Town. - 4.
+Consider supporting the development of the State Trails Network Plan, the Rock County Outdoor Recreation and Open Space Plan: 2003-2008 and other bicycle/pedestrian trails through cooperation with the WDNR, County, trails friends groups, and other applicable entities - 5.
+Consider conducting a comprehensive study, including environmental impact, revenue potential, regulatory/permitting options, and public opinion, among other issues, to determine the feasibility of allowing wind farms in the Town.